hamlim/parcel-emoji-bug-reproduction/README.md

-# Parcel RSC Template App
+# Parcel Emoji Bug Reproduction

 Things to change after using this template: